deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "So, are we having that drink?"

-"We…?
+"We...?
 Oh.
 Yeah.
 We can!
 I keep forgetting I'm old enough to drink in this country."
 She nodded.
 "Can I have a few minutes to finish putting my stuff away?
 Then sure, let's go have fun."

 "Don't be too long!"
 Charlotte told her, and skipped out of the room to grab her coat, shoes and handbag.